What Is Aphasia and How Can Speech Therapy Help?

 Depending on how serious the issue is, it may cause a complete inability to communicate.
 The ability to communicate, however, does not affect a person’s memory or other cognitive skills.
 Thinking and reasoning skills are often unaffected.
 But the impairment to communication abilities often gives the impression of more mental impairment than is actually the case.

 Rehabilitation services like speech therapy can help victims regain some communication abilities from this communication disorder, as well as learn new ones.
-Speech therapists for aphasia can also help teach non-verbal communication skills, and help family members adapt to new forms of communication.
+Speech therapists for aphasia can also help with language therapy, teach non-verbal communication skills, and help family members adapt to new forms of communication.

 Impairment-based Speech Therapy for Aphasia

 The goal of impairment-based therapies is to improve language functions.
 This involves stimulating speaking, listening, reading, and writing skills.

 Those dealing with this always want to regain the ability to speak as well as be able to understand what other people are saying.
 Therefore, speech therapists for aphasia work to repair what is broken through various techniques of language therapy.

 This language therapy will focus on tasks that promote both speech and comprehension.
 The basic ways we use our language, as well as exercising the ways our mouths produce sounds and words, is a primary focus.
-These tasks may be supplemented with homework that can be guided by caregivers or even computer programs.
+These tasks may be supplemented with homework that can be guided by caregivers.